lulco/phoenix/README.md

 All done.
 Took 0.0451s
 ```

 If you want to rollback changes (e.g. you found out that you forgot add some column or index), you can run `rollback` command, update migration and then run `migrate` command again.
-Keep in mind that the best practice is to run `rollback` command before updating migration.
+Keep in mind that the best practice is to run `rollback` command before updating migration code.

 ### [Rollback command](docs/rollback_command.md)
 Rollback command `php vendor/bin/phoenix rollback` rollbacks last executed migration.
 In this case you will see output like this: